LAST UPDATED: 4/25/23 – Banff, Alberta Canada Area Guide

 No trip to the town of Banff is complete without a ride on the Banff Sightseeing Gondola.
-The Gondola gives you a 360 degree view of the amazing mountain ranges and the beautiful Bow Valley.
-At the top you can choose to tour the Banff Skywalk, which is a self-guided scenic tour, or just relax with a cup of coffer or lunch and enjoy the amazing views.
+The Gondola gives you a 360-degree view of the amazing mountain ranges and the beautiful Bow Valley.
+At the top you can choose to tour the Banff Skywalk, which is a self-guided scenic tour, or just relax with a cup of coffee or lunch and enjoy the amazing views.
 Either way, we absolutely recommend that you check this out.

 Giant Steps Waterfall